nrkno/core-components/packages/migration.md

 ---

-In React the new markup structure is new the same as VanillaJS, so a change is needed some places:
+In React the logical syntax is now the same as VanillaJS, so a change is needed:

 ### JSX old:
 ```html